Bolton is a town and metropolitan borough in Greater Manchester, North West England.

 2021 Census - Bolton

-The census is a snapshot of the UK that includes important data on population figures and social changes.
+The census is a snapshot of the nation that includes important data on population figures and social changes.

-The census provides national and local statistics.
-Census data is used by the authorities to plan and deliver public services, create legislation, and apportion financial resources.
+Census statistics help paint a picture of the nation.
+The census data is used by the government to plan and deliver public services, develop regulations, and allocate funds.

 2011 Census Data - Resident Population of Bolton